zangshayang1/zangshayang1.github.io/_posts/2021-04-28-effective-java.md

 ### Don't Use Raw Types

+__Tag__
+* Raw Types
+* Generic Types

 Generic type info will be erased during Runtime.

 Generics were introduced in Java 5.
-Before it, one can put anything into a raw type `List` without Compile Exception, which then results in Runtime Exception when you iterate over the `List` and cast them into some desired type.
+Before it, one can put anything into a raw type `List` without Compile exceptions, which then results in Runtime exceptions when you iterate over the `List` and cast them into some desired type.
 For example:

 ```java
 private final Collection stamps = new ArrayList<>();